salosek/c3Project/README.md

 the subject and activities datasets.
 Steps were taken to ensure the order was preserved.

 Step 5 creates the second tidy dataset
-See codeBook.md for a full description of the variables in the final tidy dataset.
+See codeBook.pdf for a full description of the variables in the final tidy dataset.

 The script run_analysis.R contains further documentation.